Information on the general spectra viewer at fpbase.org/spectra

 This feature obviously requires that a corresponding excitation spectrum be available for the given fluorophore (fluorophores missing that spectrum will either be hidden or appear unscaled).

 The EFFICIENCY tab is a special tab for calculating the collection efficiency for every pair of fluorophore emission and filter.
 (This is sometimes called the "spillover table" in other spectra viewers).
 The values in the table represent the percentage of total fluorescence emission of a given fluorophore that is predicted to be collected by a given filter.
 It is calculated as follows:

-where and are the emission filter and fluorophore emission spectra (respectively) as a function of wavelength.
+are the emission filter and fluorophore emission spectra (respectively) as a function of wavelength.

 This tab can be used to evaluate the appropriateness of a given filter for collecting the emission of a given fluorophore (in which case a high collection efficiency is desired), or for evaluating the effectiveness of a given filter for blocking emission from a given fluorophore, thereby preventing bleed-through (in which case a low collection efficiency is desired).
 The table can be sorted by various columns (click on the column header), or exported as CSV.